RuthAngus/kepler_kinematics/README.md

 For many stars, follow instructions for running on the cluster below.

 * ssh into cluster and navigate to aviary_tests/aviary.
-* The file containing vx, vy, vz and distance that you want to use to construct a prior should be in aviary_tests/aviary/aviary and should be called by pym3_
+* The file containing vx, vy, vz and distance that you want to use to construct a prior should be in aviary_tests/aviary/aviary and should be called by pymc3_functions_one_star.py
-* Create a new run_.py file and a new pymc3_multi_star.py or edit the get_velocities_general.py.
+* Create a new run_.py file to loop over kepler ID and a new pymc3_multi_star.py or edit the get_velocities_general.py to control your priors and data file.
+    (run_edr3.py and get_velocities_general are the files for edr3 data.)
-* Create a new run_.py file and run_.sh file.
+* Create a new run_.sh file.
-* Change the upper and lower indices in the run file, depending on how many stars you want to run on.
+* Change the upper and lower indices in the run_.py file, depending on how many stars you want to run on.
-* Change the directory and data file in code/get_velocities_general.py
+* Change the directory and data file in code/get_velocities_general.py (and make sure you have created the directory you need to save velocities in code/velocities/'suffix').
-* The data file must contain ra, ra_error, dec, dec_error, parallax, parallax_error, pmra, pmra_error, pmdec, pmdec_error.
+* The data file must contain ra, ra_error, dec, dec_error, parallax, parallax_error, pmra, pmra_error, pmdec, pmdec_error, and r_med_photogeo.
 * Create a new .sh file and do module load slurm, sbatch <.sh file>.
-* To watch progress: tail -f slurm-.out
+* To watch progress: tail -f slurm-.out (ctrl-x-c to exit).
-* assemble_all_results.py combines individual .csv results files into one file.
+* assemble_all_results.py combines individual .csv results files into one file (seems to be more recently updated).
 * assemble_results.py also calculates proper motions from the inferred RVs.